 Our modern slavery e-learning was first launched in 2018.
 At the time of its launch, every member of staff took part in the training, and every subsequent new starter has also completed the training.
-During 2021 we will design and launch refresher e-learning for modern slavery, aimed at those who have not taken the course since 2018, to remind them of our approach to modern slavery, ensure continued awareness and vigilance, and bring them up to speed on latest developments.

 Our broader contribution to securing human rights for all